 In addition to the meal kits above, there are a couple of companies that sell meal kits that don’t require a subscription.
 I have not yet tried these ones, but I might in the future.
 Good Eggs, a Bay Area company, delivers 3 and 4 serving meal kits from an extensive set menu and Amazon.com sells kits through their Prime Fresh service (which costs $16/month).

-Freshly is not actually a meal kit service.
-Rather, it’s a 21st century TV-dinner delivery service.
+Freshly is a 21st century TV-dinner delivery service.
 What they send is freshly prepared, fully cooked, microwavable meals.
 Sort of like Hungry Man, but with fresher and better quality ingredients, updated recipes and no preservatives.
 The meals take 2 to 3 1/2 minutes to warm up and 2 more minutes before you can plate them (though nothing stops you from eating them directly from the tray, they do look better plated).

-Freshly offers a total of 30 refrigerated tray meals which are delivered to your home weekly.
-You can subscribe to get anywhere between 4 and 12 a week.
+You can subscribe to get anywhere between 4 and 12 meals a week, and a box is delivered weekly.
 Meals cost between $9 to $12.50 each, depending on how many you buy.
 I chose the standard 6-meals deal, which costs $10/meal or $60 a week – which is about the same price as meal kit companies such as Blue Apron and HelloFresh.
-Shipping is free.
+They now also offer some premium meals at premium prices, usually $1-$2.50 more.
+Shipping used to be free but it’s now $10/week.

 I thought the quality of the food was very good (save for one dish).
 But personally, I don’t think I’d use them frequently simply because they don’t have enough meals that appeal to me.